Encampments

 The Region of Waterloo leads local housing and homelessness services.

-This bring together community partners, local municipalities, and the provincial and federal governments to work on this complex issue.
+This brings together community partners, local municipalities, and the provincial and federal governments to work on this complex issue.

 Their work includes: